PyConLimerick/Limerick2020/06_Sponsorship_Information.md

 * Speakers will receive a link to claim their ticket for free.
 * All other delegates are expected to buy a ticket, it is required to attend the talks or workshops.

+### VCatering

+* There will be a light lunch (soup and sandwiches) served at 13:00 on the ground floor restaurant.
+* The sponsors will be issued with a voucher to get lunch.
+* Many attendees will make their own arrangements for lunch.
+  - In 2019, many attendees visited the [Curragower Bar Seafood restaurant](curragower.com).
+  - This part of the day was hugely popular, and we know may people intend on going again, but we would like to make clear that it is a cost that we can not cover.

 ## Other Details

 ### Organizing Team